 Have you had this experience?
 Have you felt the ease of clearing out space?
 How did it work for you?

 When you are ready to welcome a home-mate, you should follow a clear process for screening people.
 That process is described in Sharing Housing, A Guidebook for Finding and Keeping Good Housemates.
-The book and the workbook together can help you.
-And if you’ve ever wondered how you can ask nosy questions such as “How clean are you?” or “When you do you take showers?” the Compatibility Questions gives you an easy way to explore these touchy areas.
+Sharing Housing 101 is our online course you can take as well to learn the screening process And if you’ve ever wondered how you can ask nosy questions such as “How clean are you?” or “When you do you take showers?” the Interview Guide gives you an easy way to explore these touchy areas.
 Check out the full description.